Wrongful Death vs. Survival Action Claims

 In this article, we explain the purposes of wrongful death and survival claims, and how the damages and settlement distributions differ for each type of case.
 Note, this is a just a broad generalization of how these types of cases work in Georgia.
 There are a lot of details that are outside the scope of this article.

-If you need help with your particular case or if you reside in another state, speak with a wrongful death attorney at Brauns Law before moving forward with any type of legal action.
+If you need help with your particular case or if you reside in another state, speak with a wrongful death attorney at Brauns Law, PC before moving forward with any type of legal action.

 What exactly are wrongful death and survival actions?